CarlosChicata/data_world_portfolio/Projects/POC/AWS_Ingesting_disaster_tweets_in_real_time/README.md

 # Case 3: Ingesting disaster tweets in real time

 ## Purpose and warning
+The purpose this POC is to get several tweets about real disaster in real time, classify it and store in data warehouse system to analysis from data team; but you need to be cared because  some tweets are joke.

 My acceptance criterias are:

+* Classify the tweet: like disaster or joke; and kind of disaster.
+* Processing in (near) real time the tweets.
+* Store all tweets in data warehouse to consume.
+* Create a data model to support the storage.

 ## Note about the problem context